lolrenceH/TrieDedup/README.md

 '--function', '-f': "The type of deduplication algorithm to use. options = [pairwise, trie]; required"

 '--should_benchmark_memory', '-m': "Whether to document memory usage"

+'--symbols', '-s': 'A string of expected characters in the input file; default is ACGTN.'

 '--random': "Set a random seed"